GoogleContainerTools/kpt-config-sync/examples/post-sync/README.md

 ## Google Cloud Logging Integration

-The controller outputs structured logs that are automatically collected in Google Cloud Logging when running on GKE.
+The controller outputs structured logs that are automatically collected by Google Cloud Logging when running on GKE.

-> **Note**: When running in a GKE cluster, logs from the controller pods are automatically collected and sent to Google Cloud Logging without any additional configuration.
-This works both for clusters with or without Workload Identity Federation enabled.
-All structured logs will be available in Cloud Logging with the appropriate Kubernetes resource labels.
+> **Note**: When running on GKE, the controller's logs are automatically collected and sent to Google Cloud Logging without additional configuration.
+This functionality works with both standard clusters and those using Workload Identity Federation.
+All structured logs are available in Cloud Logging with the appropriate Kubernetes resource labels.

 ### Querying Logs in Google Cloud Logging